I am a user experience (UX) designer and a musician.

 - Most curious hobby: bird-watching in South Africa’s multitude of National Parks

-My two current musical projects are:
+My current musical projects are:

 Recordings of recent musical endeavours can be found here on Soundcloud.